zackarydevove/zackarydevove/README.md

-Hey there! 👋 I'm Zackary Devove, a full stack web developer.
-Welcome to my GitHub profile where I share my programming projects and progress.
-Thanks for stopping by!
+<h1>Hey there, I'm Zackary Devove! 👋</h1>

+I'm a Full Stack Web Developer with expertise in building dynamic and scalable web applications using a range of technologies.
+My passion for programming drives me to constantly learn and implement new concepts and technologies, as well as share my projects and progress with the community.

+<h1>💻 Technologies & Tools</h1>

 \
 <img src="https://img.shields.io/badge/C-00599C?style=for-the-badge&logo=c&logoColor=white" />